⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Key Takeaway: Flexible dieting works as long as you track accurately.
 No foods are "off limits" - it's all about portion control and hitting your macro targets.

-How PRPath's ATLAS Helps With Nutrition
+How PRPath's Atlas Helps With Nutrition

 PRPath is a workout tracking app with AI coaching.
-While the app focuses on tracking your training, progressive overload, and PRs, ATLAS (your AI coach) can provide personalized nutrition guidance based on your workout data.
+While the app focuses on tracking your training, progressive overload, and PRs, Atlas (your AI coach) can provide personalized nutrition guidance based on your workout data.

-Ask ATLAS About Your Macro Needs
+Ask Atlas About Your Macro Needs

-ATLAS can help you understand how your training should influence your nutrition:
+Atlas can help you understand how your training should influence your nutrition:

 Nutrition Guidance Based on Training Volume

-Ask ATLAS how your training volume should affect your protein intake:
+Ask Atlas how your training volume should affect your protein intake:

 This guidance helps you understand the relationship between your training and nutrition needs.